D2L Semester Pre-check

 Pay special attention to the…

-- Number of assignments
+- Number of assessments

-- How many assignments are there each week?
+- How many assessments are there each week?
 Does it vary from week to week?
 How many summative (high-stakes) assessments do the students complete over the course of the semester?
 Consider alerting students to weeks that are particularly heavy so they can manage their time accordingly.

-- Assignment instructions and requirements
+- Assessments instructions and requirements

 - Are all links working properly?